FizzyGalacticus/MusicPlayer/README.md

 ###Ideal Features To Implement:
 *	Favorites
 	-	For as long as I can remember, I have listened to a handful of favorite songs immediately before listening to other stuff.
 I would really like to implement a feature where favorites can be selected in a playlist and then they would be played before all other songs in that playlist.
 Of course this would need to be data saved with the playlists as well.
+*	Statistics
 	-	A database system that keeps track of the number of times a user has listened to a particular song.
-	-	Video Playback
+*	Video Playback
+	-	Because why not?
+*	Compatibility
-	-	Capability to automatically install GStreamer (*nix) or DirectShow (Windoze) codecs.
+	-	Capability to automatically install GStreamer (*nix) or DirectShow (Windoze) codecs, or to bundle codecs with application.